- One of the world's preeminent collections for African American studies

 - An unparalleled record of African American history, literature and culture

 Created from the Library Company’s acclaimed Afro-Americana Collection—an accumulation that began with Benjamin Franklin and steadily increased throughout its entire history—this unique online resource will provide researchers with more than 12,000 printed works.
 These essential books, pamphlets and broadsides, including many lesser-known imprints, hold an unparalleled record of African American history, literature and culture.
-This digital edition of one of the world’s preeminent collections for African American studies is available as a single complete collection, or in one or more of ten cohesive modules, organized by historic era.
+This digital edition of one of the world’s preeminent collections for African American studies is available as a single complete collection, or in one or more of ten chronological segments, organized by historic era.